 BIOE 273 Biodesign for Mobile Health

-NEW for Fall 2012: Undergraduate, graduate or postdoctoral students from the Schools of Medicine and Engineering are invited to participate in the Course BioE 273 (Fall).
+Undergraduate, graduate or postdoctoral students from the Schools of Medicine, Engineering, Design and Business are invited to participate in the Course BioE/MED 273 (Fall).

-Faculty from Stanford University and other Academic Institutions and guest lecturers from the Mobile Health industry and entrepreneurial community will discuss the driving needs, opportunities and challenges that characterize the emerging Mobile Health innovation landscape, and present an overview of the technologies, initiatives and companies that are already transforming the way we access health care today.
+Faculty from Stanford University and other Academic Institutions and guest lecturers from the Mobile Health industry discuss in panels the driving needs, opportunities and challenges that characterize the emerging Mobile Health innovation landscape, and present an overview of the technologies, initiatives and companies that are changing the way we access health care today.

 Goals for the Course

 - Understand the forces driving the need for mobile health